Kuršumlija: Geography

 Kuršumlija sits on the area of 952 km² and administratively is in Toplica District.
-Its borders the municipalities of Brus, Blace, Prokuplje, Medveđa, Podujevo, and Leposavić.
-Its southwest border (105 km) is within the disputed territory of Kosovo.
+It borders the municipalities of Brus, Blace, Prokuplje and Medveđa.
+Its southwest border (105 km) marks the border between Serbia and Kosovo.

+Climate

+Kuršumlija has an Oceanic climate (Köppen climate classification: Cfb).

 History

 The Romans established the Ad Fines military outpost in the 3rd century AD.
 There are also remains of churches from the Byzantine period.
 The Serbian principality of Rascia expanded from this region.
 Stefan Nemanja, a Serbian lord (župan), and the founder of Nemanjić dynasty, built his residence here, as well as the two monasteries of St Nicolas and the Holy Mother of God (before 1168).

 There are many historical sights in Kuršumlija from that era: Mara Tower, Ivan Tower, and many medieval churches.
 The name in that period was Bele Crkve (White Churches) and Toplica.
 After the invasion by the Ottoman Empire in the 14th century, the Ottomans gave the town its current name, simply by translating the old name, Bele Crkve (White Churches).
-During Ottoman rule Kuršumlija was part of the Sanjak of Niš.
+During Ottoman rule, Kuršumlija was part of the Sanjak of Niš.

-Toponyms such as Arbanaška and Đjake shows an Albanian presence in the Toplica and Southern Morava regions (located north-east of contemporary Kosovo) before the expulsion of Albanians during 1877–78 period.
+Toponyms such as Arbanaška and Đjake show an historic Albanian presence in the Toplica and Southern Morava regions (located north-east of contemporary Kosovo) before the expulsion of Albanians during 1877–78 period.

-The rural parts of Toplica valley and adjoining semi-mountainous interior was inhabited by compact Muslim Albanian population while Serbs in those areas lived near the river mouths and mountain slopes and both peoples inhabited other regions of the South Morava river basin.
+The rural parts of Toplica valley and adjoining semi-mountainous interior were inhabited by compact Muslim Albanian population, while Serbs in those areas lived near the river mouths and mountain slopes, and both peoples inhabited other regions of the South Morava river basin.

-As the wider Toplica region, Kuršumlija also had an Albanian majority.
+As in the wider Toplica region, Kuršumlija also had an Albanian majority.
 These Albanians were expelled by Serbian forces in a way that today would be characterized as ethnic cleansing.
 According to the travels of M. Rakić, There were 127 villages in the Kuršumlija district, with Kuršumlija being the only town.
-After the Serbo-Ottoman war in 1878, the town remained completely vacant after the war.
-The Muslims who left the region were Albanians.
+After the Serbo-Ottoman war in 1878, the town remained completely vacant, and the Muslims who left the region were Albanians.
 It is estimated that approximately 17,604 Albanians left the Kuršumlija district during this time.

 In 1878, Kuršumlija became a part of the Principality of Serbia, which in 1882 became the Kingdom of Serbia.
 From 1929 to 1941, Kuršumlija was part of the Morava Banovina of the Kingdom of Yugoslavia.

 1999 NATO bombing

 Kuršumlija was bombed on multiple occasions during the 1999 NATO bombing of Yugoslavia.
-The Yugoslav army barracks were struck by NATO bombs on March 24, 1999, after which nine officers and two soldiers were killed.
+The Yugoslav army barracks were struck by NATO bombs on 24 March 1999, after which nine officers and two soldiers were killed.
 A total of 41 soldiers were injured in the same bombing that night.
-On April 12, 1999, six civilians were killed in Merdare from NATO airstrikes on the border of Kuršumlija and Podujevo.
+On 12 April 1999, six civilians were killed in Merdare from NATO airstrikes on the border of Kuršumlija and Podujevo.

 Settlements

-Aside from the town of Kuršumlija, the following villages consist the municipality of Kuršumlija:
+Aside from the town of Kuršumlija, the following villages comprise the municipality of Kuršumlija: